thamizh396/temporary/draft.md

 Then we have to

-Output table - will contain the records which got successfully validated error table - will contain the records which got failed while validation
+Output table - will contain the records which got successfully validated. error table - will contain the records which got failed while validation

 Source table - will contain the records